jkurthoconnor/language-specific-problems/assess109/data_practice.md

 primes_btwn(2, 100)
 ```

-### write a method to return all the factors of a number
+### write a method that takes a number and returns all of its factors
 ```ruby
 def factor(number)
   factors = []